Custom metrics

 List custom metrics

-To list all custom metrics available for a given deployment, use CustomMetric.list, as in the following example:
+To list all custom metrics available for a given deployment, use CustomMetric.list.

 from datarobot.models.deployment import CustomMetric